-Adjunct Instructional Non-Tenure Track Faculty (Adjunct NTTF) make crucial, and often timely, contributions to the University's capacity to meet its large-scale teaching obligations.
+Adjunct Instructional Non-Tenure Track Faculty (Adjunct NTTF) make crucial, and often timely, contributions to the University's capacity to meet its largescale teaching obligations.
 They routinely step in to keep courses available despite term-to-term fluctuations in the number of students and faculty on campus.
 In addition, some Adjunct NTTF are visiting scholars from other institutions or the wider community and have unusual potential to enrich our curriculum with original perspectives or specialized expertise.
 In general, Adjunct NTTF are hired to teach specific courses, but they occasionally perform non-teaching functions in addition or instead.
 This document is intended to recognize the essential role of Adjunct NTTF and to clarify expectations with respect to the kind and amount of work they do.

 II.
-Workload expectations for Adjunct NTTF
+Workload Expectations for Adjunct NTTF

-A. Proportions of 1.0 FTE expected for teaching and other activities
+- A. Proportions of 1.0 FTE Expected for Teaching and Other Activities - 1.
 Ordinarily, Adjunct NTTF are expected to devote 90% of their effort to teaching and 10% to teaching-related service, scholarship, and professional development at their own discretion.
+If Graduate Teaching Fellows are assigned, supervision of their activities is incorporated into teaching duties.